Should You Paint Your Ceiling a Color? See When to Say Yes

-I’m in the process of painting bedrooms in my house and I wondered, should I paint my ceiling?
+I’m in the process of painting bedrooms in my house and I wondered, should I change the ceiling color?
 I love the way painted ceilings look, but will I grow tired of this?

 Would you consider painting your ceilings the same color as the wall?
-I’m going to give you a few reasons to consider it and a few others that might convince you to stick to white.
+I’m going to give you a few reasons to consider it and a few others that might convince you to stick to white ceiling paint.

 PROs Of Painting Your Ceiling A Color

-Here are three reasons to consider painting your ceilings a color along with a few pictures.
+Here are four reasons to consider painting your ceilings a color along with a few pictures.

-- 5th Wall – Many professional designers consider the ceiling to be the 5th wall.
-It’s often overlooked and painting it can add a really finished look to your room.
-Ceilings are rarely painted a color, so it can be something that sets your room apart.
+- 5th Wall – Many professional interior designers consider the ceiling to be the fifth wall.
+It’s often overlooked and painting it can add a really finished look to your entire room.
+Ceilings are rarely painted a color, so it can give you a new look and set your room apart.

-- Cozy Vibe – A monotone room where the ceiling and walls are the same color can give the room a very cozy, comfortable feeling.
+- Cozy Vibe – Monochromatic rooms, where the ceiling, walls and trim color are all the same can have a dramatic effect.
+This monochromatic look gives the room a very cozy, comfortable feeling and highlight any unique architectural features.
 This can work well in places like a bedroom, a library or a media room.

-- Larger Feeling – In some cases, like a basement, painting ceiling the same color as the walls can make the room feel larger.
-If you have low ceilings, this is a good trick.
+- Larger Feeling – In some rooms, like a basement, painting the ceiling the same color as the walls can make the room look and feel larger.
+If you have lower ceilings, this is a good trick.

 - Stand Outs – I found more examples in European rooms than in the US.
 If you want your room to stand out, paint your ceiling.